-Ambassador Sorin Ducaru is a Senior Fellow at Hudson Institute.
+Ambassador Sorin Ducaru is a former senior fellow at Hudson Institute.
 He was previously NATO Assistant Secretary General for Emerging Security Challenges, responsible for providing support to the North-Atlantic Council and for advising the Secretary General on the evolution of emerging security challenges and their potential impact on NATO’s security, the development of relevant policies and action plans, directing the Emerging Security Challenges Division of the NATO International Staff, and coordinating NATO’s Science for Peace and Security Programme.

 Prior to his appointment as ASG, Ambassador Ducaru served as Romania’s Permanent Representative to the North Atlantic Council, from September 2006 to September 2013.
 From November 2011, Ambassador Ducaru was the Dean of the North Atlantic Council.